Will an Indulgence Take Away My Punishment for My Sins

 Saints have such contrition for their sins that they desire to suffer because of them.
 They don’t want their punishment removed for selfish reasons.
 They feel horrible for their crimes against God and want to atone for their sins so they can more perfectly love God.
 But they want to be punished.
 To learn more please read, “What is Penance.”

-When someone truly loves God and has true contrition for their sins they feel they deserve any and all punishment because their sins are a simply horrible offences against God and deserving of great suffering.
-It is this kind of heart that actually winds up atoning for our sins…not the soul who wants to escape their punishment so to not suffer.
-Sure, from our fear of suffering, since we are so weak, might make a saint call out to God to not be so harsh on us, but saints want to suffer.
+When someone truly loves God and has true contrition for their sins they feel they deserve any and all punishment because their sins are a simply horrible offences against Perfect Love and deserving of great suffering.
+It is this kind of heart that actually winds up atoning for our sins…not the soul who wants to escape their punishments so to not suffer.
+Sure, from our fear of suffering, since we are so weak, this weakness might even make a saint call out to God to not be so harsh on us, but saints want to suffer; they know they deserve it.

 Saints do flee to God’s mercy, for a possible indulgence, for whatever GRACE God desires to give them to help strengthen their soul so they can move towards NEVER SINNING AGAIN.
 They want to become a perfect saint.